RPG-tool/my-treasure/README.md

 <a href="https://my-treasure.netlify.app/" target="_blank"><img src="https://raw.githubusercontent.com/RPG-tool/my-treasure/master/repository-open-graph.png"></a>

 Tired of endless treasure tables that occupy dozens of pages in the DM manual, difficult to handle, not very random and difficult to balance?
-Tired of stopping the flow of your RPG play to reward your group with some treasure?
+Tired of stopping the flow of your RPG play to reward your group of players with some treasure?

 I present to you **«My treasure, RPG treasure / loot generator».**